 You don’t want to be scammed, you don’t want to feel dumb for thinking that there really could be a different way to make money…

 I totally get that!

-3 years ago, I was standing in your shoes wondering if all this work from home stuff was for real.
-And I honestly was stuck, because I didn’t know where to start.
+Three years ago, I was standing in your shoes wondering if all this work-from-home stuff was for real.
+And I honestly was stuck because I didn’t know where to start.

 After a failed attempt at running an Etsy shop, I decided that I would start small…

 I started taking surveys online.
-(My favorite that I still use every month is Survey Junkie.)
+(My favorite, which I still use every month, is Survey Junkie.)

 Then I decided to give search engine evaluation a try.

 I actually started making money…more than I was making at my part-time job as a preschool teacher.